-Whether you’re an infant or a senior, the foods that you eat have a massive effect on every part of the body.
+We all know the foods we eat have an effect on every part of the body.
 A balanced, nutritious diet provides you with energy for physical activity but also promotes cognitive function, a healthy sleep schedule and better control over your emotions.
-Poor eating habits, on the other hand, can lead to mental and physical weariness, difficulty remembering and trouble concentrating.
-That’s why proper nutrition is essential for people with Alzheimer’s disease and why Aegis Living makes it a focus of its specialized care plans.
-Learn more about how good nutrition can promote mental function in people with Alzheimer’s and the steps Aegis Living communities take to provide seniors with healthy and appetizing meals:
+Poor eating habits can lead to mental and physical weariness, difficulty remembering and trouble concentrating.
+That’s why proper nutrition is essential for people with Alzheimer’s disease and why Aegis Living makes it a focus.
+Learn about how good nutrition can promote mental function in people with Alzheimer’s and how Aegis Living provides seniors with healthy and appetizing meals.

 Nutrition and the Alzheimer’s brain

 People with Alzheimer’s often have trouble maintaining good nutrition.
 Some simply don’t remember to eat according to a healthy diet, while others may forget that they have already eaten and end up consuming too many calories.
 Additionally, as cognitive function declines, it can become more difficult to choose the right foods due to the overwhelming number of options, and medications can also cause a loss of appetite.
 But poor nutrition in people with Alzheimer’s disease can augment the behavioral symptoms, worsening memory, concentration and emotional control.
 It can even lead to weight loss that leaves the senior frail and low on energy.